Python-SIP/sip/docs/api_12.rst

     :return:
         the type structure or ``NULL`` if the Python type object doesn't correspond to a type structure.

+.. c:type:: sipTypeID

+    .. version-added:: 12.20

+    This is provided as an aid to porting handwritten code to API v14 and is defined as a ``const`` pointer to :c:type:`sipTypeDef`.

 .. c:function:: int sipTypeIsClass(sipTypeDef *td)